ronak132/ronak132.github.io/index.md

 ## About me

-I am a student at Texas A & M University pusuring my Masters degree in Computer Science. planning to graduate in may'19.
-I completed my undergraduate education from Indian Institute of Technology, Hyderabad in 2015 in Electrical Engineering with a minor in computer science.
+I am an Applied Researcher at Apple.
+I work on optimising search and ranking algorithms for Apple Media Products.

-Currently, I am working as an intern at Apple.
-I am working on news personalisation algorithms in algo design team under Apple News.
+I have received my Masters degree in Computer Science from Texas A & M University.
+Previously, I completed my undergraduate education from Indian Institute of Technology, Hyderabad in 2015 in Electrical Engineering with a minor in Computer Science.

-I interned at Cohesity as a software engineering intern in summer 2018.
-I have worked for 2 years, first as a software engineer at Bankbazaar and then as research assistant at Indian Institute of Science, Bangalore.
+I have worked as a research intern at Apple on news personalisation algorithms and research assistant at Indian Institute of Science, Bangalore.

 ### more about me

-I am interested in machine learning and its applications in the field of Computer vision, Natural Language Processing especially which impact life of a common man, making it easy.
+I am interested in machine learning and its applications in the field of Natural Language Processing especially which impact life of a common man, making it easy.

 Projects I have worked on :-